Communication with Unreliable Entanglement Assistance: Introduction

+The communication design makes a compromise.
 In general terms, the extreme options are to use the entanglement resources to the fullest extent, or ignore them completely.
+Those extreme strategies attain the corner points of the capacity region.
+The former strategy achieves the point $(0,R')$, and the latter achieves $(R,0)$.
 A communication protocol that relies heavily on the entanglement resources reaps the benefits of entanglement to a high extent, if the assistance is present.
 However, if the entanglement generation fails, then the transmission rate will be very low.
 That is, the excess rate $R'$ will be close to optimal, while the guaranteed rate $R$ will be low.
 If the designer decides to sacrifice excess rate and reduce $R'$, \ie reduce the gain from the entanglement resources, then we can guarantee a higher transmission rate.
 Our results characterize the optimal tradeoff.

 Consider the simple scenario of a noiseless qubit channel $\text{id}_{A\to B}$, for which we have two elementary communication methods: \begin{enumerate} \item Send one classical bit of information. \item Employ the super-dense coding protocol in order to send two classical bits, as illustrated in Figure~\ref{fig:DenseUncertain}. \end{enumerate} The first method is optimal without assistance, while the second is optimal when entanglement assistance is present.
-If Alice follows the super-dense coding protocol, but the entanglement resources do not reach Bob's location, then Bob's measures a qubit that has no correlation with the information bits.
+If Alice follows the super-dense coding protocol, but the entanglement resources do not reach Bob's location, then Bob measures a qubit that has no correlation with the information bits.
 In the framework of unreliable entanglement assistance, Method 2 achieves a zero guaranteed rate and an excess rate of two information bits per transmission.
 Suppose that Alice employs time division: She sends $(1-\lambda) n$ transmissions using Method 1, and $\lambda n$ transmissions following Method 2, where $0\leq\lambda\leq 1$.
 Hence, the communication system operates on a guaranteed rate of $R=1-\lambda$ information bits per transmission, and an excess rate of $R'=2\lambda$ information bits per transmission.
 We show that the time division region is optimal for the noiseless qubit channel.
-Nevertheless, we demonstrate that time division can be strictly sub-optimal for a noisy channel.
+Nevertheless, we demonstrate that time division can be strictly suboptimal for a very simple noisy channel.